jmelcr/jmelcr.github.io/_posts/2021-08-05-czexpats-blog-adela.md

 In contrast,
-I beleive that leading with compassion is the right way, as compassion requires inner peace and strength—and such features appear to me as qualities that are more typical for women than for men.
+I beleive that leading with compassion is the right way, as compassion requires inner peace and strength.
+I perceive such features
+as qualities that are more typical for women than for men;
+strong "wo-manly" features.

 It takes a great strength to walk your own path to the place, where your heart takes you.